-The main aim is to investigate the relationship between navigation deficits and grid-cell like activation, and the influence of body-based cues on navigation performance and grid-cell like activation in APOE-ε4 allele carriers
+The main aim is to investigate the relationship between spatial navigation deficits and the remapping of grid-cell-like representations in entorhinal cortex as well as place cell remapping in the hippocampus in APOE-ε4 allele carriers, and the influence of body-based cues on navigation performance.

 3 visits (1 visit per day):

 (appr.
-2.5 hours).
+2 hours).

 (next day after visit 1)

 (appr.
-2.5 hours)
+1.5 hours)